-We believe we have some of the most loyal and long-tenured customers in retail - our Chico's customers average well over 12 years with us; WHBM customers average over nine years; and Soma customers average over six years.
+We believe our customers are some of the most loyal and long-tenured in retail staying with us a meaningful twelve years at Chico's, nine years at WHBM and five years at Soma.

 Our Boutiques and Outlet Stores

 Our boutiques are located in upscale indoor shopping malls, outdoor shopping areas and standalone street-front locations in the U.S., Puerto Rico and the U.S. Virgin Islands.
 Boutique locations are determined based on various factors, including, but not limited to: market and demographic characteristics, nearby competitors, our own network of existing boutiques, the location of the shopping venue, including the site within the shopping center, proposed lease terms, anchor or other co-tenants, parking accommodations and convenience.
 Our merchandise is also sold through international franchise locations in Mexico, including boutique locations as well as shop-in-shop formats within a department store environment.